-Several previous studies have characterized significant economic, psychosocial, and mental health effects during and after oil spills in coastal communities (Table 2).
+Several previous studies have characterized significant economic, psychosocial, and mental health effects during and after oil spills in coastal communities (see Table 4.2).
 It is reasonable to expect that should there be a shortening of a spill response, then improvements in community resilience would be expected.
 The economy and community well-being would be improved with people getting back to their normal work and leisure routine, fisheries and related industries reopening, and tourism returning to its normal state.
-The positive impacts of more rapid response periods vary from causing a shorter duration of direct economic impact, should fisheries closure times be shortened (NMFS 2010).
-Potential positive impacts also also include the value of a restored natural environment and improved mental and behavioral health.
+The positive impacts of more rapid response periods vary, and may include a shorter duration of direct economic impact, should fisheries closure times be shortened (NMFS, 2010).
+Other potential positive impacts may include the value of a restored natural environment and improved mental and behavioral health.

-An effort could be made to compute the value of use of dispersants versus non-use as it relates to the duration of the spill response.
+An effort could be made to compute the value of use of dispersants versus nonuse as it relates to the duration of the spill response.
 This should include the impact on the estimated time component of the risk of seafood PAH contamination.
 If the use of dispersants is shown to shorten the duration, then presumably this would lessen the impact on overall community health and well-being and provide a significant benefit from a Spill Impact Mitigation Assessment perspective (see Chapters 1 and 6).